sajswl/encryptonize-core/encryption-service/README.md

 ```
 This will expose the gRPC endpoints of Encryption Service on `localhost:9000`.
 To connect the
 service to existing storage solutions you need to set the environment variables in [`scripts/run.sh`](scripts/run.sh).

-To create and obtain an admin token, run `make create-admin`.
+To create an initial user run `make create-user`.
+The resulting user will have all possible scopes.

 ### Docker Compose
-A selfcontained instance of Encryptonize can be started using Docker Compose. *Note that this setup
+A self contained instance of Encryptonize can be started using Docker Compose. *Note that this setup
 is only intended for test and development use.*

 To start the Docker Compose setup, call